christophknabe/excrep/README.md

 How do I run and test the Swing application using AspectJ?

-- type   `mvn -f java-pom.xml clean test`   at the command prompt for the Swing app using AspectJ for exception reporting.
+- type   `mvn -f aspect-pom.xml clean test`   at the command prompt for the Swing app using AspectJ for exception reporting.
 - In the stack traces you can see, that exceptions are caught by an around advice.

-Where's the Message Resources (fka Application Resources)?
+Where are the Message Resources?

-- It's named `MessageResources.properties`.
+- In the file `MessageResources.properties`.
 The original, which you may edit, is under `src/main/resources/`

 Why did the changes to my  `MessageResources.properties`  or other resource file disappear?
 Why didn't the changes to my  `MessageResources.properties`  or other resource file appear?